15 Tips From Remote Work Experts

 “Mute the distractions.
 You definitely need to have good earphones so you can mute all of the noise around you.
 Full ear headphones are best because in-ear ones are uncomfortable for eight hours per day.
 I love two Sony models: Sony WH-CH700N and Sony WH-H900N.
 People think that distractions come from the office and the colleagues, but it could be worse at home.
 Personalized music for your mood can also make distractions go away.”

-A computer chair behind a desk in a home illustrates how keeping a routine and having good habits are important when working remotely
+A well-prepared desk shows how a routine and good habits help when working remotely.

 Matheus Teruel Pratta, Full-stack Developer